 Keltenbad Visiting Information

 While in Weimar, Germany, I was the grateful guest of the German National Tourist Board and the Keltenbad spa.
 As always, all opinions are my own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.